CowTrainer/LeagueStats/README.md

  versus the level of that summoner.
 Can be customized through editing values in the program.
  Use this to find who is the most intense *insert champion here* gamer out of all your friends!
  #### Instructions
- 1. Insert the wanted champion, your API_KEY and the region of your summoners that you want to analyze in app.py, like this.
+ 1. Insert the wanted champion, your API_KEY and the region of your summoners that you want to analyze in championscale.py, like this.
     ```
     TARGET_CHAMPION = "Darius" # Put the champion you want to target here!
     ...
     cass.set_riot_api_key("YOUR_API_KEY")  # Put your API Key here
     cass.set_default_region("NA") # Put your Country Code here.
     ```
- 2. Edit the playerslist.txt file to include as many accounts as you want, one per line.
+ 2. Edit the players.txt file to include as many accounts as you want, one per line.
     Example:
     ```
     Hide on Bush